mitocw/latex2edx/docs/macros.rst

 Structural Macros
 -----------------

-edX courses are structured heirarchically, by chapter, section, then sequential.
+edX courses are structured heirarchically, by chapter, sequential (or section), then vertical.
 Each sequential unit may have several Vertical elements within it.
 In addition, the course itself is defined with certain properties.

 .. image:: images/course-structure-labeled.png